for-alisia/typescript_examples/readme.md

 12. ### Redux example (redux-ts)

-Main goal is to use TS with Redux ecosystem.
+Main goal is to use TS with Redux ecosystem. useSelector, useDispatch and custom hooks.
+An example how to organize react-redux-ts project.